SAP-samples/cap-service-integration-codejam/exercises/05-add-test-data/README.md

 Z100003;Sunny Sunshine
 ```

+> Yes, this is not strictly CSV (it's semi-colon separated), but it's fine for now.

 ## Restart the server

 👉 At this point, start or restart the CAP server with `cds watch`: